The south-west of Spain, Andalusia and Gibraltar, is a region with many monuments of maritime exploration and history.

 Further south on the way to Gibraltar one passes Cabo Trafalgar, where the Spanish erected a small plain monument in commemoration of the battle of 1805.

 In Gibraltar one can visit the fortifications and the siege tunnels of older and recent history.
 The Gibraltar Museum has exhibits on the history of the area from ancient times till today, with emphasis on the battles with Spain in 1789 - 1793.
 A model of 1865 shows the settlements, buildings and harbour in great detail.
-Something rather rare are three anchors of Roman era ships, cast in lead.
+Something rather rare are three anchor stocks of Roman era ships, cast in lead.
+(See also similar exhibits in the Malta Maritime Museum)